-It is noteworthy to mentioned that our MCSAP has been challenged with personnel issues early in FY15 which carried through mid-year 2016.
-Our staffing originally consisted of nine MCSAP personnel of which eight were certified MCSAP Inspectors and one MCSAP Coordinator.
-Through the years, five Inspectors resigned their MCSAP positions to pursue better employment opportunities.
-Thus, leaving only 3 certified Inspectors to support and maintain inspection activities (i.e. NAS Level I Part A & B, General HM, Cargo Tank, Other bulk packaging, and PV inspections Levels I, II, III, & V).
+Guam MCSAP has 3 certified Inspectors to support and maintain inspection activities (i.e. NAS Level I Part A & B, General HM, Cargo Tank, Other bulk packaging, and PV inspections Levels I, II, III, & V).
+The Program has 2 new inspectors certified for NAS Level 1 Part A & B.

-As of the submission of this plan two Inspectors were recruited and are undergoing on-the-job training in preparation of formal NAS training slated in September.
 We also have one Highway Patrol Officer trained and certified to conduct NAS inspections to help support our roadside inspection and traffic enforcement activities.